 They don’t have a physical address

 Be wary of any lender that won’t tell you where their office is.
 A common scam tactic is to list a P.O. box as the only address for the “business.”
 This helps prevent investigators from tracking them down, subpoenas in hand.
 With any legitimate lender, you should be able to physically drive to the office if you need to.
-Helix is part of Lead Bank, which you can find at 1801 Main Street, Kansas City, Missouri.
+Helix is part of Kendall Bank, which you can find at 4149 Pennsylvania Ave, Suite 102, Kansas City, MO 64111.
 If you’re unsure about a lender, type their address into Google Maps.
 You should see a respectable office building with the lender’s name proudly displayed outside.
 If it’s an empty space in a run-down strip mall or a nondescript house, run.

 It doesn’t perform a credit check